Generated Black Hills headwater creek scene representing Castle Creek above Deerfield Reservoir in South Dakota, not an exact location photo

 Compare Castle Creek Below Deerfield, Rapid Creek, or French Creek when upper Castle is high, warm, crowded, or access-limited.

-Forest Service Road 291 corridor
+Forest Service Road 291 area

 The clearest source-backed public approach above Deerfield Reservoir, with multiple short stops along the creek-parallel road.